 For the most part, the roads in Gros Islet are easily managed thanks to efforts to upgrade the roadways over the last several years.
 On occasion, you'll still run into narrow, winding roads in the mountains that are known to induce motion sickness.
 If you do find yourself driving on one of these roads, make sure to honk your horn around blind corners so oncoming traffic knows you are there.
 The three things you need to know about driving here is that traffic flows on the left side of the room like in most of Europe, seat belts are mandatory, and speed limits are strictly enforced.
 Everything else you should pick up just by experiencing it.

-happens to be the one gas station we were able to get our listing information includes.
-Visit this location in Corinthe, 2.1 mi. south-southwest of Gros Islet.
+is the only gas station we were able to get we have information on.
+They are found in Corinthe, 2.1 mi. south-southwest of Gros Islet.

 Whether you rent for a day or your whole getaway, learning what is involved in procuring a vehicle as well as the rules of the road in Gros Islet is important.
 Taking the time to do both of these things will better prepare you for all that is to come and all for a less stressful situation as you adapt to conditions in a foreign country.

 Help us improve!
 We welcome your corrections and suggestions.